top of page

 About the Conference

 The conference titled "Better Days - A Successful Community Development Approach to Chronic Pain" is a key component of the All-Ireland Knowledge Exchange Project.
-This event will showcase innovative community-driven strategies that have proven effective in supporting those living with chronic pain.
-Attendees will gain insights into successful practices, explore case studies, and listen to discussions about collaborative approaches to help support individuals supporting those living with chronic pain and poor mental health.
-The conference aims to foster a deeper understanding of how community development can be leveraged to improve outcomes and quality of life for those affected by and those living with chronic pain on the island of Ireland.
-The purpose of this event is to support the staff of Family Resource Centres and the Healthy Living Centre Alliance in pooling their knowledge and sharing experiences around the key areas of chronic pain and mental health support within the community sector in both jurisdictions.
+This event showcased innovative community-driven strategies that have proven effective in supporting those living with chronic pain.
+Attendees gained insights into successful practices, explored case studies, and enabled a broad discussion about collaborative approaches to help support individuals living with chronic pain and poor mental health.
+The conference fostered a deeper understanding of how community development can be leveraged to improve outcomes and quality of life for those affected by and those living with chronic pain on the island of Ireland.
+This event gave a platform to the Healthy Living Centre Alliance to share their knowledge and experiences around the key areas of chronic pain and mental health support within the community sector.

 Why Chronic Pain?